-Meet Emilee Jackson, student of Media and Communication Studies, Meng-Han Chau, student of Political Science (Politics), Mariia Kukkakorpi, student of Media and Communication Studies and Ran Goren, student of Political Science (World Politics).
+Meet Eli Bassett, student of the Global Political Economy study track, Jasmin Kopra, student of the Governance, Organizations and Communications track, Emilee Jackson, student of Media and Communication Studies, Meng-Han Chau, student of Political Science (Politics), Mariia Kukkakorpi, student of Media and Communication Studies and Ran Goren, the student of Political Science (World Politics).
 They share their experiences about studying at the University of Helsinki, how it differs from their previous studies at other universities and life in general in Finland.

 I finished my Bachelor degree in Political Science back in National Cheng Kung University, Taiwan.
 In my last year of Bachelor degree, I went for exchange semester at Jagiellonian University, Krakow.
 That was an eye-opening experience for me because I realized there were some fields in this discipline that i still very eager to learn.
 So, after I finished my degree and military service i started to search online for master’s program which was suitable for my interest.